A Celebration for Commonwealth Day to be shown on BBC One

 The annual service had been due to take place on Monday 8th March, attended by Her Majesty The Queen and members of the Royal Family, but will not go ahead due to the pandemic.

-Instead, HM The Queen will share her annual message in 'A Celebration for Commonwealth Day', which will be broadcast on Sunday 7th March on BBC One.
+Instead, HM The Queen will share her annual message in 'A Celebration for Commonwealth Day', which will be broadcast at 5.00pm (GMT) on Sunday 7th March on BBC One.

 TRH The Prince of Wales and The Duchess of Cornwall, TRH The Duke and Duchess of Cambridge and HRH The Countess of Wessex will also take part in the programme, sharing their perspectives on the importance of our Commonwealth links.